Tyler Mahan Coe created the ‘War and Peace’ of country music podcasts. Surrender to it.

 Early on, he had barely been able to play.
 But by his later teens, he was comfortable and felt a sense of responsibility standing there with his Gibson SG, trying to keep one of his musical heroes on track.

 David Allan Coe was not the easiest person to play behind.
 Covered in tattoos and a waist-length, dyed wig, he would sit in a chair with his guitar cranked up to overcome his hearing loss.
-His tax problems — he would eventually be forced to pay more than a $1 million in back taxes to the IRS — meant he had to keep up a robust touring schedule, even when he’d rather be home in Florida playing the slots.
+His tax problems — he would eventually be forced to pay more than $1 million in back taxes to the IRS — meant he had to keep up a robust touring schedule, even when he’d rather be home in Florida playing the slots.

 The senior Coe often sang only snippets of songs, or a single medley, or walked off after only a few minutes.
 He had gotten married to Kimberly Hastings, and she and Tyler didn’t get along, partly because Tyler didn’t appreciate her taking the microphone during performances.
 He had stopped riding on his father’s bus, preferring to hang with the band and Coe’s longtime road manager, Bruce Smith.
 Even if his siblings, back home and estranged from their father, sometimes looked at his relationship with envy, Tyler describes a dynamic that could hardly be considered paternal.